How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 "A restaurant date night typically costs $100–150 or more for two people.
 The same quality meal at home usually costs $20–40 total, saving you $60–110..."

-This captured the snippet for "how much does date night at home cost compared to restaurant."
+This captured the snippet for "how much does date night at home cost compared to restaurant" — a question with clear transactional intent and no strong existing answer in the SERP.

 5. Comprehensive Schema Implementation

-• Article schema – Establishes the page as comprehensive content
+• Article schema — Establishes the page as comprehensive editorial content

-• ItemList schema – Defines the 15 recipes collection
+• ItemList schema — Defines the 15 recipes as a structured collection

 • HowTo schema — "How to Plan Date Night" section